MCT oil converts fat into fuel for better brain power

 The brain needs healthy fat, which is different than, say, the harmful trans fats found in fast food.

 And one of the best healthy fats you can take for better brainpower is medium-chain triglyceride (MCT) oil.
 MCT Oil is a class of nootropic fatty acids uniquely sourced from coconut oil.

-In this guide, we cover the performance benefits of taking an MCT oil supplement, with and without nootropics, as well as our analysis of the Best MCT Oil for More Brainpower in 2020.
+In this guide, we cover the performance benefits of taking an MCT oil supplement, with and without nootropics, as well as our analysis of the Best MCT Oil for More Brainpower.